sympy/sympy/doc/src/modules/solvers/solveset.rst

 .. module:: sympy.solvers.solveset

 This is the official documentation of the ``solveset`` module in solvers.
-It contains the Frequently asked Questions about our new module to solve equations.
+It contains the frequently asked questions about our new module to solve equations.

 What's wrong with solve():